timothylevi/kardinal/README.md

 *kardinal makes creating, signing, and sharing petitions easier.*
 [Live Site](http://kardinal.timothylevi.com)

 A petition site built on Ruby on Rails as a clone of Change.org.
 Integrates with several APIs as well as two custom built web-scrapers in Ruby to fetch photos of legislators, and to get their descriptions from Wikipedia.org and persist them to the database.
+(Please note that currently the data for the site was primarily generated using the Faker gem, and names and descriptions of most petitions are mostly incomprehensible.)

 ## Features
 ### Help-tips and Demo Account